 You may be prone to rash, impulsive decisions, with potentially far-reaching consequences.
 It could also have serious connotations for your professional life, your job, career and working relationship with colleagues.
-It can feel as if your efforts at recovery have come to nought, but, on the other hand, you may find it hard to accept your life has changed, and you are no longer living with addiction, which may be at the very root of the problem.
+It can feel as if your efforts at recovery have come to nothing.
+On the other hand, you may find it hard to accept your life has changed, and you are no longer living with addiction, which may be at the very root of the problem.

 Many people living with Dry Drunk Syndrome ironically struggle to adapt to their new life, free of alcoholism.
 They may have difficulty adjusting or making the emotional and behavioural changes associated with recovery.

-It is as if the behaviour they displayed when drinking became so commonplace, it has then become hard to stop.
-Unfortunately, if unchecked, it is not uncommon for Dry Drunk sufferers to regress and start drinking again, especially as the condition can sometimes trigger a relapse.
+It is as if the behaviour they displayed when drinking became so commonplace it has then become hard to stop.
+Unfortunately, if unchecked, it is not uncommon for Dry Drunk sufferers to regress and start drinking again.

 The Effects of Untreated Addiction

-They may still be plagued by the same negative thoughts and feelings which led them to consume alcohol in the first place, where, without a suitable coping mechanism in place, they may fall back into old habits and start drinking again.
+They may still be plagued by the same negative thoughts and feelings which led them to consume alcohol in the first place.
+Without a suitable coping mechanism in place, they may fall back into old habits and start drinking again.

-The syndrome can also occur when someone understandably assumes attending a rehab clinic and undergoing detox alone, will resolve their problems with alcohol addiction.
-Recovery is an ongoing, possibly life-long commitment, but some feel once they leave ta rehab clinic their rehabilitation is over, and everything can go back to normal, which can sometimes lead to Dry Drunk.
+The syndrome can occur when someone understandably assumes attending rehab and undergoing detox will resolve their problems with alcohol addiction.
+Recovery is an ongoing, possibly life-long commitment.
+However, some feel once they leave rehab their rehabilitation is over and everything can go back to normal.
+This can sometimes lead to Dry Drunk Syndrome.

 This can be intensified by failing to attend support groups or recognising the signs of relapse when you leave drug or alcohol rehab.
-It is also recommended you choose behavioural therapy or enter a 12-step or other alcohol rehabilitation programme, where you can meet with fellow addicts to talk about your problems.
+It is also recommended you choose behavioural therapy or enter a 12-step or other alcohol rehabilitation programme.
+There you can meet with fellow addicts to talk about your problems.

-Many of the 12-step fellowships refer to the syndrome as “untreated alcoholism”, as the condition shares many characteristics, and can be treated through similar techniques.
+Some 12-step fellowships refer to the syndrome as “untreated alcoholism”, as the condition shares many characteristics and can be treated through similar techniques.
 It is possible to overcome the effects through continual rehab and addiction counselling, where you can explore both the physical and psychological aspects of addiction.

-There are many steps you can take to avoid the signs of Dry Drunk Syndrome, and truly free yourself from the shadow of alcoholism.
-It may be a difficult journey, but if you have already shown the strength to stop drinking, you could overcome this obstacle, so, don’t give up hope.
+There are steps you can take to avoid Dry Drunk Syndrome and free yourself from the shadow of alcoholism.
+It might be a difficult journey, but you have already shown the strength to stop drinking, and can overcome this obstacle.
+Don’t give up hope.